 4. Their reproduction process is similar

-Both sheep and goats can produce more than one offspring per pregnancy, with the gestation periods for both animals being roughly five months.
+Both sheep and goats can produce more than one offspring per pregnancy, with the gestation period for both animals being roughly five months.
 They also share a similar estrous cycle to that of humans.

-The difference between a lamb and goat meat isn’t so much.
+The difference between lamb and goat meat isn’t so much.
 You will find that they have more similarities than differences.
 The major differences include:

 1. They do not taste the same